Florida Department of Transportation

 order to prevent potential conflicts of interest, the Department has established guidelines to be followed by design consultants.
 Please familiarize yourself with the requirements of Procedure

-No.375-030-006, also known as: "Restriction on Consultants' Eligibility to Compete for Department Contracts."
+No.375-030-006, also known as: "Conflict of Interest Procedure for Department Contracts."
 By submitting an LOI or Bid/Price Proposal as part of a Design-Build Firm, or

 Joint Venture, the design consultant certifies that they are in compliance with Procedure No. 375-030-006.
 This procedure is available at the following link: Procedure 375-030-006 A Proposal

 Guaranty of not less than five percent (5%) of the total actual Bid/Price Proposal in the form of either a certified check, cashier's check, trust company treasurer's check, bank draft of any